1. GROUP AND COMPANY PROFILE

 In its Business Access segment, United Internet offers a wide range of telecommunication products and services for business customers via the 1&1 Versatel brand.

-1&1 Versatel uses this network to offer its business customers telecommunication products – from fiber-optic direct connections to tailored ICT solutions (voice, data and network solutions).
-In addition, the 1&1 fiber-optic network is offered for infrastructure services (wholesale) to national and international carriers and ISPs.
+1&1 Versatel uses this network to offer telecommunication products – from fiber-optic direct connections to tailored ICT solutions (voice, data and network solutions) – to companies and local authorities.
+In addition, the 1&1 fiber-optic network is offered for infrastructure services (wholesale) to national and international carriers and internet service providers (ISPs).

 Consumer Applications segment

-United Internet’s applications for home users are pooled in the Consumer Applications segment.
-In particular, these applications include Personal Information Management applications (e-mail, to-do lists, appointments, addresses), and online storage (cloud), as well as domains, website solutions tailored to consumer needs, and office software.
+Applications for home users are pooled in the Consumer Applications segment.
+In particular, these applications include Personal Information Management applications (e-mail, to-do lists, appointments, addresses), and online storage (cloud) , as well as domains, website solutions tailored to consumer needs, and office software.

 In the course of portfolio development over the past few years, the GMX and WEB.DE brands – the most widely used e-mail providers in Germany for many years now – have been expanded from pure e-mail service providers to complete command centers for the communication, information, and identity management needs of users.

-Applications for home users are nearly all developed in-house (see 1.4 “Main focus areas for products and innovations”) and operated at the Group’s own data centers.
+Applications for home users are nearly all developed in-house and operated at the Group’s own data centers.

 The products are offered as fee-based subscriptions (pay accounts) or – for free – in the form of ad-financed accounts (free accounts).
 These free accounts are monetized via classic – but increasingly also via data-driven – online advertising, which is marketed by United Internet Media.